Research Seminars

 Structured initiative for employee engagement & superior firm performance: Evidence from practice By - Prof. Thomas Joseph

 Since the financial crisis of 2008, firms have started looking inwardly to create innovative ways to improve firm performance.
 Depending on financial resources alone may not help firms to grow in this environment.
 Some firms looking for creating value through the people resources are engaged in creating structured initiatives for capturing the heart of their employees.
 This paper focuses on those initiatives that help firms to tap these capabilities in ways leading to superior financial performance.
 In our study we consider a Middle East financial services firm which created a structured initiative after the financial meltdown.
-Using a survey based methodology and various rounds of interviews with the top management; we show that structured initiative leads to superior financial performance in the operating as well as financial parameters.
+Using a survey based methodology and various rounds of interviews with the top management; we show that structured initiative leads to superior financial performance in the operating as well as financial parameters. one;" id="sceditor-end-marker">

 Impact of Gender Diverse Corporate Boards on Financial and Social Performance of Indian Firms By - Prof. Neeti Sanan

 There is a pressing need to develop a workable model of corporate governance in emerging markets, given their different business practices, institutional infrastructure and cultures.
 It is only in recent times that Indian corporates have started viewing good corporate governance as a business necessity.
 While gender diversity of boards is an important dimension of corporate governance, there have been limited studies in this regard using Indian data.
 The present study is motivated by the need to extend research on impact of gender diverse boards, an integral element of corporate governance, in the Indian context.
 Specifically, the study investigates impact of gender wise heterogeneous boards on financial and social performance of Indian firms.The sample consists of 54 companies drawn from Economic Times ranking, 2011 spread over widely different industry segments, 38 of which belong to the private sector and 16 to the public sector.
 The study focuses on NSE listed companies because of easy accessibility of their annual reports and reliability of data pertaining to performance.
 The study uses Blau's diversity index to capture gender diversity of the Board.
 As regards financial performance, literature offers little unanimity on whether to use accounting based or market based parameters.
 By attempting to understand the interlinkage, this line of research is expected to provide useful insights into whether there is a business case for gender diverse corporate boards.
-Also, it seeks to address the issue of whether gender diverse corporate boards are an important element of long term sustainability of firms.
+Also, it seeks to address the issue of whether gender diverse corporate boards are an important element of long term sustainability of firms. one;" id="sceditor-end-marker">

 Market Orientation and Corporate Brand Performance: A Bayesian Analysis By - Prof. Subhashish Chakraborty

 The performance of corporate brands is a very significant and key metric in gauging the degree of success of the respective firms.
 In a business-to-business setting, corporate brands are of even larger importance and greater relevance.
 From a strategic marketing perspective, this study looks at market orientation as a major antecedent to enhanced corporate brand performance.
 The presence of relationship orientation and innovativeness as two strategic marketing mediators affect the association that the study tries to establish between market orientation and corporate brand performance.
 In the backdrop of Indian B2B firms, a dyadic analysis is carried out to eke out the relationships between the two main and the two mediatory concepts.
-The analysis, done with a Bayesian paradigmatic approach, comes up with a linkage between corporate brand performance and market orientation under positive mediatory influences of innovativeness and relationship orientation.
+The analysis, done with a Bayesian paradigmatic approach, comes up with a linkage between corporate brand performance and market orientation under positive mediatory influences of innovativeness and relationship orientation. one;" id="sceditor-end-marker">

 One-Way Mirrors and Weak-Signaling in Online Dating: A Randomized Field Experiment By - Prof. Ravi Bapna

 The growing popularity of online dating sites is altering one of the most fundamental human activities, finding a date or a marriage partner.Online dating platforms offer new capabilities, such as extensive search, big-data based mate recommendations and varying levels of anonymity, whose parallels do not exist in the physical world.
 Yet, little is known about the causal effects of these new features.In this study we examine the impact of a particular anonymity feature, which is unique to online environments, on matching outcomes.
 This feature allows users to browse profiles of other users anonymously, in that they have the ability to check out a potential mate's profile and not leave any observable trail of doing that.
 While this may decrease search costs and allow users to search without inhibition, it also eliminates a "weak signal" for their potential mates.
 We run a randomized field experiment on a major North American online dating website, where 50,000 of 100,000 randomly selected new users are gifted the ability to view profiles of other users anonymously.
 Compared to the control group, the users treated with anonymity become disinhibited: they view more profiles, and are more likely to engage in viewing same sex and inter-racial mates.
 However, based on our analysis, we demonstrate causally that weak signaling is a key mechanism in achieving higher levels of matching outcomes.
 The treated users lose the ability to leave a weak-signal in the form of a profile view and, therefore, achieve fewer matches than their nonanonymous counterparts.
-This effect is significantly stronger for women, reflecting and quantifying the impact of an age-old social norm that prevents them from making the first move.
+This effect is significantly stronger for women, reflecting and quantifying the impact of an age-old social norm that prevents them from making the first move. one;" id="sceditor-end-marker">

 Optimal Sequencing of Unpunctual Patients: Provider's Wait-Preempt Dilemma By - Prof. Subhamoy Ganguly

 Even though it is well known that patients often arrive early and out of turn for scheduled appointments in outpatient clinics, no research has been undertaken to establish whether an idle provider should see an early patient right away (preempt) or wait for the patient scheduled next.
 In practice, this problem is typically resolved using a first-come-first-served policy, which consists of seeing the early patient.
 By contrast, we analytically determine the time intervals where it is optimal to preempt and those where it is optimal to wait.
 Our analysis indicates that the first-come-first-served policy is never optimal, although it is a good heuristic under certain circumstances, e.g. when overtime charges are high, appointment lengths are short, or if patients are likely to arrive very late.
 Compared to the first-come-first-served policy, our method dramatically reduces patient waiting times at the cost of a modest increase in overtime.
 Our results are obtained analytically and validated with simulated and empirical data.
-A software program is provided that clinics can readily use to solve the wait-preempt dilemma.
+A software program is provided that clinics can readily use to solve the wait-preempt dilemma.one;" id="sceditor-end-marker">

 VISUALSCAPE: A New Scale to Measure Visual Elements in Organized Retailing.
 By - Prof. Subhadip Roy

 The present study focuses on the Visual elements as sensory inputs in organized retailing and constructs and validates a new scale called VISUALSCAPE to measure visual elements in organized retailing.
 The methodology suggested by Churchill (1979) for scale construction was used to assess content validity, construct validity and nomological validity of the scale.
 The data collection was through a survey with a structured questionnaire and structural equation modelling was used as the data analysis technique.
 The analysis resulted in a seven factor (22 items) VISUALSCAPE scale with the factors named as The factors were named as Displayscape, Themescape, Infrascape, Designscape, Signscape, Lightscape, Transcape.
 The present study has contributed to the literature on store atmospherics by constructing and validating the VISUALSCAPE scale to measure the visual elements of a physical retail store.
 It has empirically validated the role of Visual Elements on various aspects of customer experience such as browsing and shopping excitement.
 The practical contribution of the study is the construction of a tool to measure the Consumer Perception on various elements related to the sense of sight.
 The scale would allow the retailer to understand how consumers perceive visual elements of his/her store and could also act as a quality check to assess whether the retailer is performing well on the same.
-The present study has contributed to retailing research and practice by providing a new scale to measure visual elements in organized retailing.
+The present study has contributed to retailing research and practice by providing a new scale to measure visual elements in organized retailing. one;" id="sceditor-end-marker">

 Job Reservation and Intergenerational Transmission of Preferences By - Prof. Rezina Sultana

 This paper examines the effects of compensatory-discrimination policies in a caste-based segregated economy where some high-paid positions in a certain industry are reserved for low-caste insiders as a consequence of the implementation of the policies.
 Cultural attitudes towards preferences for work loving and leisure-loving traits evolve endogenously.
 The economy will converge to the efficient (inefficient) equilibrium with larger (smaller) fractions of work lovers among the insider and outsider populations if the profits in the industry with the purview of the reservation policy are sufficiently low (high) or the profits in the industry without the purview of the reservation policy are sufficiently high (low).
-Changes in the degree of compensatory-discrimination policies will affect the dynamics for insiders and outsiders differently.
+Changes in the degree of compensatory-discrimination policies will affect the dynamics for insiders and outsiders differently. one;" id="sceditor-end-marker">

 Inferential Problems and Challenges in Groundwater Pollution Management: Some Cost-Effective Approaches of Arsenic Contamination Monitoring and Pattern Detection By - Prof. Amitava Mukherjee

 There is a sequence of Geostatistical problems related to Arsenic contamination in groundwater.
 Some of them are relatively simpler like testing i] whether higher arsenic contamination is a severe phenomenon in water samples of recently installed tube wells, given that the average is about 0.17mg/L in tube wells installed before a given calendar year or ii] whether the distributions of Arsenic contamination in groundwater is symmetric bell shaped or having long right tail.
 On the other hand, there are complex problems like studying changes in Arsenic contamination pattern with changes in soil layers or the depth of the water sources or studying the effects of other covariates.
 Discriminating between possible patterns is another major challenge.
 More importantly, all these experiments involves huge cost and tax-payers' money.
 A major focus of our research is towards cost minimization through sequential sampling that effectively reduces required number of samples without compromising with the efficacy of the inferential results.
-In the present context, we shall discuss sequential-type nonparametric tests for multiple comparisons pattern recognitions.
+In the present context, we shall discuss sequential-type nonparametric tests for multiple comparisoone;" id="sceditor-end-marker"> ns pattern recognitions.
 We provide tests for the identity of several unknown univariate continuous distribution functions against patterned alternatives.

 Channel coordination in green supply chain management By - Prof. Janat Shah